WebWithAman/Calender-Using-Tables-HTML5/README.md

 ## Installation

 To install this project, you need to have Git installed on your computer.
-You can download Git from [here].

 Then, you need to clone this repo to your local machine using the following command: